Last updated on April 12th, 2022 at 05:27 am

-Cobb angle measurements of a curvature on x-ray as a sole means of determining treatment options and success/failure of treatment intervention is a critical flaw in the current management of the scoliosis condition.
+Cobb angle measurements of curvature on x-ray as a sole means of determining treatment options and success/failure of treatment intervention is a critical flaw in the current management of the scoliosis condition.
 In order to change the future of treating scoliosis, we are going to have to start thinking about the scoliosis condition differently; it needs to be recognized that the spinal curvature seen on the x-ray is the primary and most visible “symptom” of the scoliosis condition.

 Thinking About Scoliosis Beyond the Spinal Curve

 It is most accurate to refer to scoliosis as a “condition” because it crosses over multiple body systems and is organized on multiple body levels affecting far more than just the spine.
-Genetics are the core of our body’s organization and, unfortunately, often times the genetic codes have “scratches,” called variants.
+Genetics are the core of our body’s organization and, unfortunately, oftentimes the genetic codes have “scratches,” called variants.
 These variants have a negative effect on genetic performance and cause disruption in the proteins and enzymes a particular gene may produce.

-This disruption can have a profound impact on the metabolic chains that combine the genetic products together to make more complex molecules like neurotransmitter and hormones.
-These neurotransmitters and hormones are the communication system that allow your brain and body to “talk” to each other.
+This disruption can have a profound impact on the metabolic chains that combine the genetic products together to make more complex molecules like neurotransmitters and hormones.
+These neurotransmitters and hormones are the communication system that allows your brain and body to “talk” to each other.
 The disruption in brain-to-body communication becomes very readily apparent when adolescent children with the genetic variant combination for idiopathic scoliosis begin to grow very rapidly, resulting in a spinal curvature known as adolescent idiopathic scoliosis.